Enabling Approximate Joint Sampling in Diffusion LMs: Additional Discussions

 \subsection{Hyper-parameter selection}

-\paragraph{EBM} We use Qwen-2.5-0.5B to evaluate generative perplexity of sampled strings and sample two string completions.
-For EBM we choose just two samples as this was shown to be optimal number presented in the EBM paper~\cite{xu2024energy}.
+\paragraph{EDLM} We use Qwen-2.5-0.5B to evaluate generative perplexity of sampled strings and sample two string completions.
+For EDLM we choose just two samples as this was shown to be optimal number presented in the EDLM paper~\cite{xu2024energy}.
 We ablated with 4 choices as well but got similar results.
 Hence we just consider sampling 2 options.
-Another consideration for EBM is the choice of the auto-regressive model.
+Another consideration for EDLM is the choice of the auto-regressive model.
 We take the model to be Qwen2.5-0.5B.
 We also tried Qwen2.5-7B but that also didn't help improve the performance much.
-The numbers are reported as EBM (Big) in Table~\ref{table:ebm_table}.
+The numbers are reported as EDLM (Big) in Table~\ref{table:EDLM_table}.